 Choose to be grateful for what you have.
 It’s a daily choice.
-We may not have everything we are praying for right now, but God is our provider and there are others who suffer with greater lack than we do in almost every hour.
-God is a good god, who has given us good things.
+We may not have everything we are praying for right now, but God is our provider, and there are others who suffer from greater lack than we do in almost every hour.
+God is a good God who has given us good things.
 Jeremiah 29:11 tells us that God’s plans for us are for a hopeful future.
 What do you have that you can be thankful for today?
 Do you have access to worship in a local church?
 Do you have access to transportation, food, clothing?
 Do you own a Bible?
 Do you have your health?
 Do you have children?
 A best friend?
 A loving pastor?
 A job?
 Education?
 Breath?

 Keep a journal.
 It seems simple, but there have been many times in my life that I cried out to God, begging him for something.
 I was overwhelmed or distraught about a situation that seemed huge at the time.
-But I can’t tell you how many times God answered a prayer that I completely forgot that I had even prayed!
+But I can’t tell you how many times God has answered a prayer that I completely forgot that I had even prayed!
 Being able to refer back over years of journals allows me to see the evidence of God’s hand at work in my life.

 Keep your head from swiveling.
 Yep, stop looking left and right at everything everyone else has going on.
-Don’t worry about how much money they make, how eloquently the speak, how beautiful they sing, or how pretty they are.
+Don’t worry about how much money they make, how eloquently they speak, how beautiful they sing, or how pretty they are.
 God made you, your life, and the plan He has for you completely separate and unique.
 The constant comparison of what she has that we don’t is the very reason we can’t be thankful for God’s blessings in our life.

 Remember that we deserve death.
 We aren’t owed anything, but eternal separation from God.
 (See Romans 6:23).
 But in God’s amazing grace, He chose to send us a Savior in His son, Jesus.
-If God never does anything else for you in your lifetime (which is unlikely), understand that he’s already paid the ultimate price, so that we don’t get what we deserve!
+If God never does anything else for you in your lifetime (which is unlikely), understand that he’s already paid the ultimate price so that we don’t get what we deserve!